All Episodes

 You have to justify the relatives you have who are running for public office.

-And once the IRS is in charge of Obamacare, you will have to justify the arrangements uh you make for your hanya, and you will have to make the arrangements you uh justify the arrangements you make for your broken legs.
+And once the IRS is in charge of Obamacare, you will have to justify the arrangements you make for your hernia.

-That will be all within the jurisdiction of the uh IRS.
+That will be all within the jurisdiction of the IRS.

 And this is simply ridiculous.

-And that's why, as Tim says, we need to move uh to some kind of simple fair tax system that does not require uh the uh um bureaucrats to adjudicate uh between which citizens they will treat more fairly than others.
+And that's why, as Tim says, we need to move to some kind of simple fair tax system that does not require the bureaucrats to adjudicate between which citizens they will treat more fairly than others.

 Jay Carney is referring questions on Eric Holder to the Justice Department.

-Uh that's that's part I believe the Justice Department is part of this shadowy thing called the the executive branch that has got nothing to do with the President of the United States.
+That's part, I believe the Justice Department is part of this shadowy thing called the executive branch that has got nothing to do with the President of the United States.

-Uh the executive branch is some shadowy conspiracy that's uh that's going on there down in the basement.
+The executive branch is some shadowy conspiracy that's going on there down in the basement.

-And so Jay Carney has referred questions on Eric Holder to the Justice Obama.
+And so Jay Carney has referred questions on Eric Holder to the Justice Department.

 But he's busy.

-Eric Holder has been, as we just heard, attending the Department of Justice Awards ceremony, uh whatever they call it.
+Eric Holder has been, as we just heard, attending the Department of Justice Awards Ceremony, whatever they're called.

-I think they're called they're called the subpoenaes, aren't they?
+I think they're called the subpoenas, aren't they?

 I think they're something like that.

-Anyway, he got a uh he he's been handing out the subpoena awards at the Department of Justice Award ceremony.
+Anyway, he's been handing out the subpoena awards at the Department of Justice Award Ceremony.

 Export Selection